24th CT users group meeting: 6/10/2022

 Method: A Canon Aquilion Prime SP CT Scanner with AiCE capabilities was commissioned by the Trust in July 2021.
 Image quality metrics, including SNR, CNR and image noise were assessed for different protocols both with and without AiCE reconstructions in clinical images.
 Image quality metrics were also compared to a second Aquilion Prime scanner without AiCE capabilities.

-12:50 Evaluating the use of eye dose reduction technologies on a Siemens Go CT scanner and their effect on measured eye dose and image quality - Ben Grimes, Anne Hill, Teresa Lo, Juttalie Cole, Pippa Dunbar - University Hospital Bristol and Weston NHS Foundation Trust
+Results of this study will be presented at this meeting.12:50 Evaluating the use of eye dose reduction technologies on a Siemens Go CT scanner and their effect on measured eye dose and image quality - Ben Grimes, Anne Hill, Teresa Lo, Juttalie Cole, Pippa Dunbar - University Hospital Bristol and Weston NHS Foundation Trust

 This project evaluated the effects of organ tube current modulation (OTCM) and orbitomeatal line (OML) angulation on dose to the lens of the eye, and the effects on image quality for computed tomography (CT) head examinations using a Siemens Go CT scanner.
 The Siemens Go is the newest of 3 Siemens scanners at one of the UHBW sites, and the only scanner at this site that has OTCM (X-CARE).
 Radiologists had reported lower image quality for head scans when compared to the two older scanners.
 X-CARE is a key difference between the scanners; it was hypothesised that this could be the cause of the reported lower image quality.